 This is the process of buying chicks online:

 You pick the kinds of poultry you want.
-If you want a diverse flock feel free to mix and match different breeds from the same Nest.
+If you want a diverse flock feel free to mix and match eligible breeds.
 They must have the same hatching date so we can put them in the same box for shipping.
 Then you pick the hatch date, the quantity you need, and whatever other options are available.
 Then you checkout and pay for them.
 We do not send chicks without first receiving payment because certain people in society are much less willing to pay for chicks after they have them!
 After you’ve checked out, we reserve your chicks for the date you picked and subtract them from the predicted inventory.
 After that, you simply wait for the chicks.
 However, we can’t guarantee the hatch date you picked will be fulfilled because we never actually know how many chicks will be available until they hatch.
 Don’t be afraid to contact us with questions regarding your order status!